I am interested in designing and implementing computer systems that use novel resource management and scheduling techniques to meet performance goals.

 With heterogeneous resources comes new questions in scheduling.

-For example, is it beneficial to statically partition specialized resources, or to dynamically schedule a large pool of heterogeneous resources?
+For example, is it better to statically partition specialized resources, or to dynamically schedule across a heterogeneous mixture of resources?

-When dynamically scheduling a large pool of heterogeneous resources, should the scheduler wait for specialized resources to become available in the future or use slower alternative resources that are immediately available?
+When dynamically scheduling heterogeneous resources, should the scheduler wait for specialized resources to become available in the future or use slower alternative resources that are immediately available?

 Our TetriSched (EuroSys 2016) paper introduces a new cluster scheduler that optimizes when and where to run jobs so as to improve performance in heterogeneous clusters.